Guest article by Cher Williscroft.

 Example of metacommunication used at the beginning of a conversation:

 For instance, if you want some help with a report say, “Hi George, I have a request.”
 Then pause as George absorbs this, next say, “It’s about last month’s report”, again pause.
 Maybe it’s obvious George is busy so ask, “Is now a good time?”
 Up until this point you have been metacommunicating and now George is more ready to receive your communication.

 If George appears ready to receive your request, you can communicate by saying, “It’s about last month’s data, do you have a moment to check some figures for me?”

 Use metacommunication to structure a conversation, so your listener hears clearly what you have to say.
 For instance:

 - Let me ask you a few questions, so I am clear.

 - I will give you my opinion and then I would like to hear your response to my ideas.

 - Let’s discuss this situation…

-If you want to learn more on metacommunication, systems perspectives and moving from details to the big picture, talk with Diana or Cher
+If you want to learn more about metacommunication, systems perspectives, and moving from details to the big picture, talk with myself or Cher.

 © Cher Williscroft